 Land & Water Conservation Fund (LWCF)

-- Protecting the nation’s most successful and widely beneficial land and water conservation program, that has provided funding for fishing access sites, trails, community parks, recreation hubs, and access through public land easements for the past 50 years
+- The most successful and widely beneficial land and water conservation program, that has provided funding for fishing access sites, trails, community parks, recreation hubs, and access through public land easements for the past 50 years

-- Working to push Congress on permanent reauthorization and dedicated funding
+- Needs work and commitment from Congress to achieve permanent reauthorization and dedicated funding

 - Considered our biggest and most concerted effort to date, and will continue to take precedence until reauthorization and dedicated funding succeeds

 On December 4, 2017, President Trump accepted Interior Secretary Ryan Zinke's recommendations to shrink national monuments, and announced the largest rollback of protected public lands in American history.